 How To Reheat Honey Roast Parsnips?

 This is definitely one of those easy sides that is best served hot, straight from the oven.
-However, leftover roast parsnips can be easily reheated by placing them back in the oven to warm through.
+However, if refrigerated in an airtight container, leftover roast parsnips can be easily reheated by placing them back in the oven on a roasting tray to warm through.
 You may need to add a little extra olive oil to stop them drying out.